 Complete chapter on citations from the ACS Style Guide (American Chemical Society's guide to scientific writing)

-Endnote (web-based, available freely within Web of Science with OSU’s subscription; click on “Endnote” in upper toolbar).
+Endnote (web-based, available freely within Web of Science with OSU’s subscription; click on "Products" in the upper menu bar and choose “Endnote”).
 Getting Started with Endnote Web (full version is commercially available, ~$90 for student version at OSU's Tech Hub store)

 Refworks (web-based software licensed by OSU and available for OSU faculty, staff, and students)